What should you pack? Where will you pump? Will TSA let you bring your breastmilk on the plane?

 - Pump on baby’s schedule: The key to a successful trip is replicating baby’s nursing schedule.
 Review your travel itinerary and build in extra time before departure or during layovers to pump when baby would have nursed.

 - Pack smart to avoid anxiety: Prepare for the worst case scenario.
-Bring extra pumping supplies, extra batteries, and extra clothes.
+Bring extra pumping supplies, extra batteries (or try a pump with a rechargeable battery!), and extra clothes.

 - Do pre-departure preparations: Two weeks before the trip, prepare by squeezing in some extra pumping sessions so you have extra expressed milk to leave behind.
 Leave more milk than you think the baby will need.

 - Find a place to pump: Try to nurse baby at the breast before you leave for the airport.
 If you would normally breastfeed when you’re at the airport (either after checking in, on layover, or when you’ve landed), find out if the airport has a nursing lounge.
 Sometimes airlines will offer day passes to their lounges, giving you a clean and discreet place to pump.
-Do your research BEFORE you get to the airport, and don’t be afraid to ask airport employees once you get there.
+It can be helpful to do some research before you get to the airport, and don’t be afraid to ask airport employees once you get there.

-- Arrange for a window seat: Using a nursing cover and a manual breast pump, or a double electric breast pump with batteries, you will be able to discreetly pump without other passengers or crew even noticing.
+- Arrange for a window seat: Using a nursing cover and a manual breast pump, or a double electric breast pump with a rechargeable battery, you will be able to discreetly pump without other passengers or crew even noticing.

 - Storage: Small coolers with ice packs are great for short trips.
 Once you arrive at your destination, store the milk in a fridge.
 (Ask in advance if your hotel room has a mini fridge).
 While traveling back with breastmilk, keep the milk on frozen cooler packs.